What is 30ml in tsp? A thorough look to Metric and Imperial Conversions

 -

 Teaspoons (tsp): This is an imperial unit of volume.
 Its size varies slightly depending on region and the specific measuring spoon used, but a standard teaspoon is generally accepted to be approximately 5 milliliters.
-However, this is an approximation, and the precise volume can fluctuate.
+Still, this is an approximation, and the precise volume can fluctuate.

 The discrepancy in the definition of a teaspoon highlights the inherent challenges in converting between metric and imperial units, where precise standardization is often lacking in the latter.